websauna/websauna/docs/source/narrative/frontend/traversal.rst

 An object representing a node in the resource tree of an application.
 If traversal is used, a resource is an element in the resource tree traversed by the system.
 When traversal is used, a resource becomes the context of a view.

-Websauna provides :term:`websauna.system.core.traversal.Resource` base class from which you can inherit all resource classes.
+Websauna provides :py:class:`websauna.system.core.traversal.Resource` base class from which you can inherit all resource classes.
 The API documentation explains how to set up resource objects.

 Breadcrumbs
 ===========